atlemagnussen/yarpOidc/README.md

 ### 1. Outer reverse proxy

-In my experiment I still used Nginx reverse proxy in the front with TLS cert set up.
+In my experiment I run YARP in podman and therefore didn't manage to route port 80/443 directly

-You can add TLS directly in ASP.NET and therefore also on YARP, and skip this piece entirely
+You *can* add TLS directly in ASP.NET and therefore also on YARP

+So, Nginx as the outer proxy with TLS and the domains pointing down to the YARP instance

 [nginx example of one site `https://yarp.example.com`](./nginx.conf)

-Point one or more sites to your YARP OIDC service

 ### 2. Inner reverse proxy